Doxense/foundationdb-dotnet-client/README.md

 //...

-// hookup the FoundationDB component builder.AddFoundationDb("fdb"); // "fdb" is the same name we used in AddFdbCluster(...) in the AppHost above.
+// hookup the FoundationDB component builder.AddFoundationDb("fdb"); // "fdb" is the same name we used in AddFoundationDbCluster(...) in the AppHost above.

 // ...rest of the startup logic....
 ```